dijasila/GPAW/doc/documentation/electrodynamics/qsfdtd.rst

   this page, the quantum subsystem contains one empty Kohn-Sham orbital.
 For more information, see the description of :ref:`hybridscheme` because there the double grid is very important.
-* Parallelizatility: QSFDTD calculations are always parallelized over domains.
-It does not affect the parallelization of DFT calculation.
+* Parallelizatility: QSFDTD calculations can by parallelized only over domains, so use either *communicator=serial_comm* or *communicator=world* when initializing *QSFDTD* (or *FDTDPoissonSolver*) class.
+The domain parallelization of QSFDTD does not affect the parallelization of DFT calculation.
 * Multipole corrections to Poissonsolver: QSFDTD module is mainly intended for nanoplasmonic simulations.
 There the charge oscillations are strong and the usual zero boundary conditions for the